 David joined the Do It Green!
-Team in 2014 as Web & Social Media Manager.
-David is responsible for the publishing of Web content and managing the social media of the organization.
-He graduated from the University of Minnesota with a Bachelor of Science in Theatre, Youth Studies, and Communication, where he had concentrations in Youth Policy, Critical Media Literacy, and Audio/Video Production.
-He serves as Webmaster for Climate Generation: A Will Steger Legacy.
-David is a certified Metro Skywarn Severe Weather Spotter for the National Weather Service, and is volunteer Webmaster for metroskywarn.org.
-David is also a member of Theatre in the Round Players in Minneapolis.
-David is pursuing a Master’s of Education in Youth Development Leadership at the U of MN.
+Team as Webmaster in 2014.
+He is responsible for the publishing of Web content, and managing the technology used by the organization.
+He graduated from the University of Minnesota with a Bachelor of Science in Theatre, Youth Studies, and Communication, where he had concentrations in Youth Policy, Critical Media Literacy, and Audio/Video Production; he is currently working towards a Master of Education in Youth Development Leadership at the U, and obtained an Advanced Certificate in Equity & Diversity from the Office of Equity & Diversity at the University.
+He works as Webmaster for Climate Generation: A Will Steger Legacy.
+He is a licensed amateur radio operator, and NWS Weather-Ready Nation Ambassador™.

 Olivia House is an up and coming freelance graphic designer from Minneapolis.
 A recent high school grad, Olivia will be studying graphic design and marketing in the fall at Augsburg College, where she will also be playing soccer.
 Olivia is excited to climb on board with the Do it Green!
 Minnesota team and is hoping to learn more about ways she can help conserve the environment.